Federal Work Study

 - Students are paid an hourly rate and receive a paycheck every two weeks for the hours worked.

 - Students cannot earn more than the amount of their work-study award.

-- Work hours range from 10 to 15 hours work per week.
+- Work hours average 10 hours per week.